dra11y/better-tracing/better-tracing-mock/README.md

 ## Overview

-[`tracing`] is a framework for instrumenting Rust programs to collect structured, event-based diagnostic information. `tracing-mock` provides tools for making assertions about what `tracing` diagnostics are emitted by code under test.
+[`tracing`] is a framework for instrumenting Rust programs to collect structured, event-based diagnostic information. `better-tracing-mock` provides tools for making assertions about what `tracing` diagnostics are emitted by code under test.